traefik/mesh/docs/content/migration/helm-chart.md

 The `smi.enable` option has been deprecated and removed.
 You should use the new and backward compatible ACL mode option as described in the [documentation](../install.md#access-control-list).

+### Default Mode

+The `controller.mesh.defaultMode` option has been removed.
+You should use the new `defaultMode` option to configure the default traffic mode for Maesh services.